jasonkhanlar/starve-io-extensions/discord/README.md

 # Discord Webhooks

-All scripts depend on and require a deobfuscate userscript to function
+All scripts depend on and require the deobfuscate userscript to function

 Scripts here are for proof of concept and working examples